dimitrivahlas/TaskReminderExtension/README.md

 folderStructure.json is just so we can see our folder structure and keep everything organized Potentially have an OFF or ON button that way user isnt getting notified when they don't want to be

+*/
+Maybe add a voice recognition feature similar to hey siri */